asyncgui/asynckivy/README.md

 They promise two things:

 * The tasks passed into them never outlive them.
-* Exceptions occured in the tasks are propagated to the caller.
+* Exceptions occured in the tasks are propagated to the parent task.

-If you don't see the point, please read [this post][njs_sc].
+Read [this post][njs_sc] if you want to know more about "structured concurrency".

 ## Test Environment